 Exercise and physical activity should be a part of your daily routine.
 Try walking for at least half an hour every day.

 This can speed up your digestion and prevent constipation, further reducing the symptoms of gas and bloating.
 Before you start any exercise, be sure to consult with your doctor.

 3. Test Your Diet

-4. Consume Loads Of Fibres
+4. Consume Loads of Fibres

 Sometimes foods that increase the symptoms of gas can actually cure the symptoms of constipation instead.
 Fibre is one such substance: it increases the water content in your intestines and softens the stools to help pass them with ease.

 Include at least 25 to 30 grams of fibre in your diet to be able to reduce constipation and reduce gas problems.
-This can also be an answer to how to relieve severe gas pain while pregnant
+This can also be an answer to how to relieve severe gas pain while pregnant.

 5. Elevate Your Legs

-If your belly seems bloated, then sit in a position where you can elevate your legs.
+If your belly seems bloated, sit in a position where you can elevate your legs.
 This will reduce the pressure of your baby on your stomach and let your gut digest food more freely.